Technical Committee (TC) Process (29 September 2011)

 - "OASIS Non-Standards Final Deliverable" means any of the following: Committee Notes.

 - "OASIS Organizational Member" means an OASIS Member who is classified as such in their executed Membership Agreement.

-- "OASIS Standard" is a Committee Specification that has been submitted by a Technical Committee and reviewed and approved by the OASIS Membership as specified in Section 3.
+- "OASIS Standard" is a Candidate OASIS Standard that has been approved by the OASIS Membership as specified in Section 3.4.